Maria is an intake coordinator. She does not provide legal advice.

 Only the driver's personal auto insurance applies.
 Uber and Lyft provide zero coverage.

 Rideshare accidents may involve the rideshare driver, the other driver, the rideshare company's insurer, and potentially the vehicle manufacturer.
-Henry identifies every responsible party and every available insurance policy to maximize recovery.
+We identify every responsible party and every available insurance policy to maximize recovery.

 Uber and Lyft employ teams of lawyers to minimize payouts.
 Their adjusters are trained to shift blame and reduce settlements.
 Having an experienced attorney levels the playing field.

 Rideshare cases turn on evidence that doesn't exist in a typical car accident.
-Henry knows exactly what to obtain and how to preserve it.
+We know exactly what to obtain and how to preserve it.

 Proves you were on an active trip and establishes the exact timeline of the ride.